 What to Look For in MCT Powders

-As noted in the product comparison table found further down in this article, MCT powder products come in either premium brand-name iterations or are sold in bulk with a generic label.
+As noted in the product comparison table MCT powders come in either premium brand-name iterations or in bulk with a generic label.

 While generic MCT powders come with a better price tag, they make some quality tradeoffs to make up for the reduced cost.
 These quality tradeoffs determine the ketone driving potential of the MCT powder, whether it has positive or negative gut impacts and its allergen-free status (e.g. gluten, dairy).

-The key differences you need to be aware of between MCT powders are the following:
+The key differences to be aware of between MCT powders are the following:

-- Grams of Active Ketone-Producing MCTs: First, the percentage of the MCTs that are ketone producing (i.e. C8 and C10).
-Second, the total grams of MCT oil vs. other ingredients per gram of product.
+- Grams of Active Ketone-Producing MCTs: The percentage of the MCTs that produce ketones (i.e. C8 and C10).
+The total grams of MCT oil vs. other ingredients per gram of product.

-- Quality of Powder Carrier: The different powders used to “carry the oil” have different properties, some adding negatives (e.g. being high glycemic or gut irritants), some adding benefits (e.g. promoting beneficial gut flora growth).
+- Quality of Powder Carrier: All powders “carrying the oil” have different properties.
+Some add negatives (e.g. being high glycemic or gut irritants).
+Some add benefits (e.g. promoting beneficial gut flora growth).

-- Non-Allergen Status: Whether they use GMO, gluten, dairy-based or derived (e.g. sodium caseinate) ingredients.
+- Non-Allergen Status: The use of GMO, gluten, dairy-based or derived ingredients.

 Grams of Active Ketone-Producing MCTs

-The end benefit from consuming MCT powder comes primarily from its active ketone producing benefits.
-This in turn depends on the total grams per unit and quality of the MCT oil (in terms of ketone producing capacity).
+The end benefits from consuming MCT powder comes from its ketone producing benefits.
+This, in turn, depends on the total grams per unit and quality of the MCT oil (in terms of ketone producing capacity).

 First, consider what the ratio of MCTs to powder (and other ingredients) by weight a product has.
-This can vary between 80% – 50% oil to powder ratio, thus providing more or less MCTs per gram.
-An MCT powder with an 80% oil to powder ratio is providing significantly more MCT oil per gram than its 50% counterpart.
+This can vary between 80% – 50% oil to powder ratio.
+Therefore providing more or fewer MCTs per gram.
+An MCT powder with an 80% oil to powder ratio provides significantly more MCT oil per gram than its 50% counterpart.

-This is not information that is typically reported, but if you look at the nutrition facts and compare these between products you can estimate the MCT (fatty acid) to non-MCT ratio.
+By comparing products nutrition facts you can estimate the MCT (fatty acid) to non-MCT ratio.

 Second, the quality of the MCT oil itself matters.
-MCT oils on the market are made from varying combinations of C8 (Caprylic Acid), C10 (Capric Acid) and C12 (Lauric Acid).
+MCT oils on the market are a combination of C8 (Caprylic Acid), C10 (Capric Acid) and C12 (Lauric Acid).
 Only C8 and C10 provide the ketone producing benefits, and C8 is the most effective.
-So you’re looking for the highest concentration of C8, with C10, but avoiding C12 incorporating products.
+So you’re looking for the highest concentration of C8, with C10, but avoiding C12 products.

-For an in depth discussion on why C8, Caprylic Acid, drives more ketones than other oils read this article.
+For a discussion on why C8, Caprylic Acid, drives more ketones than other oils read this article.

 Quality of Powder Carrier: Gut & Ketone Supporting or Negating Properties

-There are a wide variety of powder carriers being used for MCT powders already, although unfortunately, these are not always reported in the ingredients.
+There are a wide variety of powder carriers being used for MCT powders already.
+Unfortunately, these are not always reported in the ingredients.

-The first and simplest rule to follow is to avoid high-glycemic powders.
-While ketones can offset some of the glucose and insulin spiking effects of glycemic ingredients, the overall balance will still produce higher glucose levels with the higher glycemic ingredients used.
-So it is likely to be counter-productive to the goal of raising ketones and to keto diets or achieving ketosis in general.
+The first and most simple rule to follow is to avoid high-glycemic powders.
+Ketones can offset the glucose and insulin spiking effects of these ingredients.
+However, the balance will give higher glucose levels with higher glycemic ingredients.
+This is counter-productive to achieving ketosis in general.

-In general, when you purchase bulk MCT powder, it’s safe to assume you are getting a powder that uses glycemic maltodextrin and/ or glucose-syrup solids as part of the powder carrier as these reduce the cost of manufacture.
-Looking at the nutrition facts you can see the carbohydrate content of each product, however, in the U.S. this combines both non-glycemic fiber and glycemic carbs.
+When purchasing MCT powder, assume you are getting glycemic maltodextrin or glucose-syrup solids.
+These reduce the cost of manufacture.
+The nutrition facts show the carb content of each product.
+In the U.S., this combines both non-glycemic fiber and glycemic carbs.
 Look for Carbs – of which sugars for the glycemic part if reported.

-To simplify navigating product information: We recommend purchasing products that list the ingredients of their MCT powder to be sure or to track your blood ketones and glucose 30 minutes after consuming a product to be sure.
+We recommend purchasing products that list the ingredients of their MCT powder.
+You can also track your blood ketones and glucose 30 minutes after consuming a product to be sure.

 The second rule is in relation to gut health.
-Certain carbohydrates and proteins used in powdered MCT products are potential gut irritants.
-Maltodextrin, for example, can be a gut irritant for some people.
+Certain carbs and proteins used in powdered MCT products are potential gut irritants.
+Maltodextrin, is a good example.

-On the other hand, some digestion-resistant starches (such as soluble corn fiber and cyclic dextrin) appear to promote digestive health by influencing growth of specific microbiota in the gut and by altering the morphology of gut tissue2.
+On the other hand, some digestion-resistant starches (such as soluble corn fiber and cyclic dextrin) appear to promote digestive health.
+They influence the growth of microbiota in the gut and alter the morphology of gut tissue2.

 Non-Allergenic: Corn Derived, Sodium Caseinate etc.

-Many of the basic MCT powder products contain ingredients that some people will want to avoid for allergenic reasons (or if they follow a diet aiming to be low allergen such as Paleo for example).
+Many of the basic MCT powders contain ingredients that some people will want to avoid for allergenic reasons (or if they follow a diet aiming to be low allergen such as Paleo for example).

-The two main ingredients that people are likely to be concerned about are Corn-derived ingredients (especially if GMO) and the dairy protein derived, Sodium Caseinate.
+The two main ingredients that worry people are Corn-derived (especially if GMO) and dairy protein derived, Sodium Caseinate.

-Note of warning: In some MCT powders the actual ingredients of the powder are not reported.
-They just state “MCT Powder” in the ingredients list, without stating the actual powder or other carriers used.
-So if you are aiming to avoid these types of ingredients, it’s best to either enquire or avoid products that do not state all ingredients separately.
+Note of warning: In some MCT powders the ingredients of the powder are not reported.
+They just state “MCT Powder” in the ingredients list.
+They do not state the actual powder or other carriers used.
+If you are aiming to avoid these types of ingredients, avoid products without single listed ingredients.

-While pure MCT powder products are making waves in the supplement industry, there are innovative products now available that combine exogenous ketones (BHB salts) with MCT powder to enhance the effects.
-An example of this type of combination product is Keto OS.
+While pure MCT powders are making waves in the supplement industry, there are other new products on the market.
+These combine exogenous ketones (BHB salts) with MCT powder to enhance their effects.
+An example of this type of combined product is Keto OS.

 Another product that differs from others is Bulletproof’s Instamix.
-This combines grass-fed butter and the Brain Octane caprylic acid oil, resulting in a product that may be higher in caprylic acid content than other MCT powders (unfortunately fatty acid breakdown is not reported).
+This combines grass-fed butter and the Brain Octane caprylic acid oil.
+The result is a product that may be higher in caprylic acid content than other MCT powders.
+Unfortunately fatty acid breakdown is not reported.

-** Bulletproof Instamix active MCT % unknown due to grass-fed butter fatty acid presence.
+** Bulletproof Instamix active MCT % unknown.
+This is due to grass-fed butter fatty acid presence.

 The Main Takeaways

-MCT powder products are a convenient and effective addition to a ketogenic lifestyle.
-Based on feedback to us, most people find it easy to integrate them into their life by adding them to their hot beverages.
+MCT powders are an easy and effective addition to a keto lifestyle.
+Most people find it easy to add them into their life – mainly in their hot beverages.

-The benefits of MCTs span a broad range, but more research studies are needed on the effects that come specifically from powdered MCT products (as opposed to MCT oil).
+The benefits of MCTs span a broad range.
+Research needs more studies on the effects of powdered MCT products (as opposed to MCT oil).

-Remember that while generic MCT powder products come with a better price tag than premium products, they cut corners that aren’t appropriate for a keto lifestyle by using glycemic carbohydrates such as glucose syrup for the powder base.
+Though generic MCT powders come with a better price tag they cut corners.
+They are not appropriate for a keto lifestyle.
+These products use glycemic carbs such as glucose syrup for the powder base.